Public water systems shall be designed and constructed to

 (18) Pump Suction Piping.
 All pump suction

-piping that is conveying raw, partially treated, or finished drinking water
+piping that is conveying raw, partially treated, advanced treated water or

-storage capacity necessary to meet the peak water demand for a consecutive
+The finished-water storage capacity necessary to meet the peak water demand for

-system may be provided by the consecutive system or by a wholesale system
+a consecutive system may be provided by the consecutive system or by a

 (a) Except as noted in paragraph (b), below,